• prevalence of unruptured (asymptomatic) intracranial aneurysms (UIA) ~ 0.5-5%

 • management of unruptured aneurysms is controversial

-• in the process of decision-making, weigh the individual risks of conservative management and intervention, consider several prognostic factors
+• the decision-making process requires weighing the individual risks of conservative management versus intervention, considering several prognostic factors

 • distinguish:

-• incidental aneurysm + personal history of SAH from another aneurysm – the highest risk of bleeding (up to 10 times higher compared to true incident aneurysm)
+• incidental aneurysm + personal history of SAH from another aneurysm – the highest risk of bleeding (up to 10-fold compared to true incidental aneurysm)

 • incidental aneurysm + positive family history of SAH